 Routine was developed by a team that became frustrated with constantly switching between different apps.
 Their mission is simple: put everything you need to organize your day in one place, without it becoming a clunky mess.

-The tool combines your calendar, tasks, notes and contacts in one interface that you primarily control via the keyboard.
-This makes it particularly fast once you master the shortcuts.
-The company strongly focuses on an offline-first approach, which means you can just keep working without an internet connection.
+The tool combines your calendar, tasks, notes, and contacts in one interface that you primarily control via the keyboard.
+That makes it particularly fast once you’ve mastered the shortcuts.
+The company strongly focuses on an offline-first approach, which means you can keep working without an internet connection.

 Who is Routine for?

 Routine primarily targets people who work a lot with their keyboard and don’t want slow, mouse-driven interfaces.
-Think developers, product managers, consultants and other knowledge workers who want to have their day tightly organized.
+Think developers, product managers, consultants, and other knowledge workers who want to keep their day tightly organized.

-For teams there’s a Business plan, but Routine also works great for individual users.
-The free version is already quite complete, so you can test well whether it fits you without having to pay immediately.
+For teams, there’s a Business plan, but Routine also works great for individual users.
+The free version is already quite complete, so you can properly test whether it suits you without paying immediately.

 Not suitable?
-If you actually prefer visual, colorful interfaces with lots of drag-and-drop functionality, then you might feel more at home with alternatives like Sunsama or Motion.
+If you prefer visual, colorful interfaces with lots of drag-and-drop functionality, you might feel more at home with alternatives like Sunsama or Motion.

 What can Routine do?